dasaditi/cards/_posts/2020-04-15-gesture-detection.markdown

 These systems mostly concentrated on finger signing in which the user spells each word with finger signs corresponding to the letter of the alphabet.
 In addition, there was an inconvenience of wearing the data gloves at all times.

-> A more "model-based approach" uses hidden markov models (HMMs) with
-> the assumption that only coarse grained features of hand-shape,
-> orientation and trajectory are sufficient to produce reasonably
+ A more "model-based approach" uses hidden markov models (HMMs) with the assumption that only coarse grained features of hand-shape, orientation and trajectory are sufficient to produce reasonably accurate results.

-> accurate results.
->
-> Thad Starner and Alex Pentland\[1\] is a notable reference in this
+ Thad Starner and Alex Pentland\[1\] is a notable reference in this area.<br>

-> area.
->
-> Most of the modern work in this area involves capturing images and
-> extracting features using Convolutional Neural Networks.
+ Most of the modern work in this area involves capturing images and extracting features using Convolutional Neural Networks.

->
-> For e.g. Tao, Leu and Yin\[2\] use a CNN model with multi view
-> augmentation and inference fusion.
-The main emphasis here is on depth
-> images which contain distance information from the camera plane to the
-> objects in camera view.
-A lot of image transformation techniques are
-> used - rotating, scaling, shifting, flipping, shearing etc. A multi
-> view augmented strategy is then used to generate additional images
-> from multiple perspectives.
-The model consists of a CNN layer for
-> feature extraction with a fully connected layer and a softmax function
-> for classification.
+ For e.g. Tao, Leu and Yin\[2\] use a CNN model with multi view augmentation and inference fusion.
+The main emphasis here is on depth images which contain distance information from the camera plane to the objects in camera view.
+A lot of image transformation techniques are used - rotating, scaling, shifting, flipping, shearing etc. A multi view augmented strategy is then used to generate additional images from multiple perspectives.
+The model consists of a CNN layer for feature extraction with a fully connected layer and a softmax function for classification.

 b.  **Finger spelling sequence recognition from videos**